General Hospital: Executive producers

+Head writers

 Setting

 Since the series began in 1963, Port Charles, New York, has been the setting for the show.
 The town exists in the same fictional universe as other soap opera settings such as Llanview (One Life to Live), Pine Valley (All My Children), New York City (Ryan's Hope), and Corinth (Loving).
 The same setting was also used for General Hospital's spinoff, Port Charles.